 7. Minimise Content Deployment Times

 In this day and age, we want automation and efficiency in everything we do.
-That’s why we have scheduling software, data feeds, triggers, timers and more.
-When prospecting new technologies, organisations are asking themselves 4 main questions, does this save time, does this save money, does this make our job easier, and does it help us do our jobs better.
-These are the 4 questions any person managing a network of paper bus stop advertisements will ask.
+Thatโs why we have scheduling software, data feeds, triggers, timers and more.
+When prospecting new technologies, organisations are asking themselves 4 main questions:

-You’ll know by now that printing and deploying paper-based ads takes time.
-Each time the poster needs updating, it needs to be taken down, the new one designed, printed and sent, installed.
-Multiply this process across the 98,750 sites we mentioned over and you’re spending an eye-watering amount of time updating your network.
+Youโll know by now that printing and deploying paper-based ads takes time.
+Each time the poster needs updating, you need to take it down, design a new one, and then print and install it.
+Multiply this process across 98,000 sites, and youโre spending an eye-watering amount of time updating your network.
 Swap all these posters with screens and digital signage software, and every single screen can be updated in seconds.
-You’ve just earned a lot of free time back!
+Thatโs a whole lot of time saved!

 We hope you enjoyed our deep dive into how smart bus stops are changing the transport game for the better.
 From advertising and local messaging to a reduced environmental impact and additional revenue streams, these bus stops are doing it all!